-Valuation of properties: The Group uses external professional valuers to determine the relevant amounts.
-The primary source of evidence for property valuations should be recent, comparable market transactions on an arms-length basis.
-However, the valuation of the Group's property portfolio are inherently subjective, as they are based upon valuer assumptions and estimations, that form part of the key unobservable inputs of the valuation, which may prove to be inaccurate.
-Further details on the valuers assumptions, estimates and associated key unobservable inputs sensitivity disclosures, have been provided in Note 9.
+- Valuation of properties: The Group uses external professional valuers to determine the relevant amounts.
+The primary source of evidence for property valuations should be recent, comparable market transactions on an arm's-length basis.
+However, the valuations of the Group's property portfolio are inherently subjective, as they are based upon valuer assumptions and estimations, that form part of the key unobservable inputs of the valuations, which may prove to be inaccurate.
+Further details on the valuer's assumptions, estimates and associated key unobservable inputs sensitivity disclosures, have been provided in Note 9. - Company's investments in subsidiaries: In estimating the requirement for impairment of investments, management make assumptions and judgements on the value of these investments using inherently subjective underlying asset valuations, supported by independent valuers with reference to investment properties held by the subsidiary, which are held at fair value.
+The assumptions and inputs used in determining the fair value are disclosed in Note 9.